tanja84dk/ARG-Decrypt-Tool-Project/README.md

 > - Menu option 1 Base64.
 >   This is where the options for encoding or decoding Base64 text.
 >   Possible both from single string file and a .txt file.
+>   The output is saved in a textfile in the folder you ran it from.
 > - Menu option 2 8Bit Binary.
 >   This is where the options for encoding or decoding 8Bit Binary text.
 >   Because of the length of 8Bit Binary strings its then only posible to encode and decode from a .txt file.